isomerpages/moe-ssrc/_initiatives/SSHR Fellowship/Timeline.md

 description: ""
 third_nav_title: SSHR Fellowship
 ---
-### **Launch of 2023 Social Science and Humanities Research Fellowship**
+### **Launch of 2023 Social Science and Humanities Research (SSHR) Fellowship**

-The call for fellowship applications will open in October 2023 and close in January 2024.
+The 2023 Call for SSHR Fellowship applications will open in October 2023 and close in January 2024.

 |  Process |   Timeline  |
 |---|---|